 In the right pane, you will find everything you need to know about Windows 10’s version, build number and edition details.

-Making sure you’ve selected Desktop in the left pane, next, look for PaintDesktopVersion in the right-hand pane of alphabetical entries.
-Double-click on it and change value data 0 to 1 click ok close window.
+Make sure you’ve selected Desktop in the left pane, next, look for PaintDesktopVersion in the right-hand pane of alphabetical entries.
+Double-click on it and change the value data 0 to 1 click ok close the window.
 Close the registry window and simply Restart Windows to take effect.
 That’s it, you should now see the Windows version painted on your lovely Windows 10 desktop.